 - Iron supplements can help anemia.

-- Gonadotropin-releasing hormone analogue (GnRH-a) therapy is used to shrink fibroids before surgery.
-This treatment is used for only a few months, because it can weaken the bones.
+- Gonadotropin-releasing hormone analogue (GnRH-a) therapy may be used to shrink fibroids before surgery.
 It can also help with symptoms.
+This treatment is used for a limited amount of time because it can weaken the bones.

 Surgery can be used to remove uterine fibroids only (myomectomy).
 Or it can be used to remove the entire uterus (hysterectomy).

 - You still have heavy uterine bleeding or anemia after several months of treatment.

 - Fibroid pain or pressure affects your quality of life.